noetl/noetl/docs/observability/local-kind-vm-stack.md

 3) Grafana UI: dashboards & datasources

+- Datasources:
-- Metrics datasource: add “VictoriaMetrics” (or Prometheus) pointing at vmstack’s vmsingle service
+  - Metrics: add “VictoriaMetrics” (or Prometheus) pointing at vmstack’s vmsingle service
-- Logs datasource: install VictoriaLogs Grafana datasource plugin and point it to http://vlogs-victoria-logs-single.observability.svc:9428
+  - Logs: install VictoriaLogs Grafana datasource plugin and point it to http://vlogs-victoria-logs-single.observability.svc:9428
+- Dashboards (auto-provisioned):
+  - After `make observability-deploy`, the NoETL dashboards are provisioned into Grafana via ConfigMaps (sidecar) and also imported via the Grafana HTTP API as a fallback.
+They should appear under Dashboards → Browse → NoETL.
-- Dashboards:
+  - Included dashboards:
-  - Import NoETL dashboards shipped with this repo:
     - Server: docs/observability/dashboards/noetl-server-dashboard.json
     - Workers: docs/observability/dashboards/noetl-workers-dashboard.json
-    On import, Grafana will prompt to map datasources — choose your VictoriaMetrics/Prometheus for metrics and VictoriaLogs for logs.
+  - If datasources aren’t preconfigured, panels may show a “datasource missing” warning.
+Edit the dashboard and map panels to your VictoriaMetrics (metrics) and VictoriaLogs (logs) datasources.
+  - Re-provision (sidecar) anytime: `make observability-provision-dashboards`.
+  - Re-import (API) anytime: `make observability-import-dashboards` (waits for Grafana to be ready by default; override wait with flags in k8s/observability/import-dashboards.sh such as `--timeout=120`).
   - You can also import the VictoriaLogs Explorer dashboard from Grafana.com for general log exploration.

 Log queries guide: see docs/observability/querying-noetl-logs.md for examples of filtering server vs worker logs, error rates, and top noisy pods.